Fleischmaki/Minotaur/README.md

 ### Recreate an experiment
-Before recreating experiments, build the necessary experiments with ./Minotaur/scripts/build_experiment_dockers.sh To run an experiment simply run `python3 Minotaur --e experiment_name outdir`.
+Before recreating experiments, build the necessary experiments with ./Minotaur/scripts/build_experiment_dockers.sh To run an experiment run `python3 Minotaur --e experiment_name outdir`.
 Experiment configurations are stored in the [experiments](Minotaur/experiments) folder.

 ## Bugs found by Minotaur
 ### Soundness Bugs